jonkirkman/mapbits/README.md

 # Mapbits

-The current selection of mapping tools is good but not nearly good enough.

-Let's use cool magic like web workers and render-queues to make this tool fast and ready for the upcoming generation of web apps.
+Rather than a single comprehensive component, Mapbits is a web mapping framework composed of loosely coupled modules that you can easily integrate or extend as you see fit.
+This small toolset is designed to be lean, extensible and ready for the upcoming generation of web apps.

 **Design Principles**

+* Keep modules focused
-* Model driven views
+* Model driven views & decoupled rendering
-* Realtime data
+* Don't prevent realtime data
-* Queue & coalesce property changes
+* Be efficient - Queue & coalesce property changes
-* Decouple rendering

 - - -